citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorAzureArcConnectionDetailRequestModel.md

 `func (o *HypervisorAzureArcConnectionDetailRequestModel) UnsetStorageSuffix()`

 UnsetStorageSuffix ensures that no value is present for StorageSuffix, not even an explicit nil
-### GetCustomProperties

-`func (o *HypervisorAzureArcConnectionDetailRequestModel) GetCustomProperties() string`

-GetCustomProperties returns the CustomProperties field if non-nil, zero value otherwise.

-### GetCustomPropertiesOk

-`func (o *HypervisorAzureArcConnectionDetailRequestModel) GetCustomPropertiesOk() (*string, bool)`

-GetCustomPropertiesOk returns a tuple with the CustomProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCustomProperties

-`func (o *HypervisorAzureArcConnectionDetailRequestModel) SetCustomProperties(v string)`

-SetCustomProperties sets CustomProperties field to given value.

-### HasCustomProperties

-`func (o *HypervisorAzureArcConnectionDetailRequestModel) HasCustomProperties() bool`

-HasCustomProperties returns a boolean if a field has been set.

-### SetCustomPropertiesNil

-`func (o *HypervisorAzureArcConnectionDetailRequestModel) SetCustomPropertiesNil(b bool)`

- SetCustomPropertiesNil sets the value for CustomProperties to be an explicit nil

-### UnsetCustomProperties
-`func (o *HypervisorAzureArcConnectionDetailRequestModel) UnsetCustomProperties()`

-UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
 ### GetServiceAccountId

 `func (o *HypervisorAzureArcConnectionDetailRequestModel) GetServiceAccountId() string`